henriquepfeifer/NNFX-autotrader/README.md

 Setting the EA for your algo:

 The code contain my last NNFX algorithm.
-The indicators can be found here:
 Some tweaks are needed to insert your algo.
 I let "CHANGE HERE: " commented over the code to ease your work.

 You have to add NEWS date as well.
 It is done at OnInit() function and the format is described on the code.

+The only thing not implemented yet is the EVZ part.
+Feel free to contribute on github (/henriquepfeifer/NNFX-autotrader)

+If you want to run my version of the algorithm:
+Xaos Pattern Expplorer by Edward Samokhvalov https://www.mql5.com/en/code/8285 (rename file to 259T-XaosExplore_PerkyMod) NonLagMA_v4 by TrendLaboratory (rename to 167T-NonLagMA_v4) Volatility by Ivan Kornilov (rename to V203-volatility-indicator-2) TrendWave_2 (T53-TrendWave_2)
+All indicators are free and available to download.